-- Talk type of timeslot: The type of a talk must match the timeslot's talk type. - Room unavailable timeslots: A talk's room must be available during the talk's timeslot. - Room conflict: Two talks can't use the same room during overlapping timeslots. - Speaker unavailable timeslots: Every talk's speaker must be available during the talk's timeslot. - Speaker conflict: Two talks can't share a speaker during overlapping timeslots. - Generic purpose timeslot and room tags
+- Talk type of timeslot: The type of a talk must match the timeslot's talk type. - Room unavailable timeslots: A talk's room must be available during the talk's timeslot. - Room conflict: Two talks can't use the same room during overlapping timeslots. - Speaker unavailable timeslots: Every talk's speaker must be available during the talk's timeslot. - Speaker conflict: Two talks can't share a speaker during overlapping timeslots. - Generic purpose timeslot and room tags - Speaker required timeslot tags: If a speaker has a required timeslot tag, then all his/her talks must be assigned to a timeslot with that tag. - Speaker prohibited timeslot tags: If a speaker has a prohibited timeslot tag, then all his/her talks cannot be assigned to a timeslot with that tag. - Talk required timeslot tags: If a talk has a required timeslot tag, then it must be assigned to a timeslot with that tag. - Talk prohibited timeslot tags: If a talk has a prohibited timeslot tag, then it cannot be assigned to a timeslot with that tag. - Speaker required room tags: If a speaker has a required room tag, then all his/her talks must be assigned to a room with that tag. - Speaker prohibited room tags: If a speaker has a prohibited room tag, then all his/her talks cannot be assigned to a room with that tag.

-- Speaker required timeslot tag: If a speaker has a required timeslot tag, then all his/her talks must be assigned to a timeslot with that tag. - Speaker prohibited timeslot tag: If a speaker has a prohibited timeslot tag, then all his/her talks cannot be assigned to a timeslot with that tag. - Talk required timeslot tag: If a talk has a required timeslot tag, then it must be assigned to a timeslot with that tag. - Talk prohibited timeslot tag: If a talk has a prohibited timeslot tag, then it cannot be assigned to a timeslot with that tag. - Speaker required room tag: If a speaker has a required room tag, then all his/her talks must be assigned to a room with that tag. - Speaker prohibited room tag: If a speaker has a prohibited room tag, then all his/her talks cannot be assigned to a room with that tag. - Talk required room tag: If a talk has a required room tag, then it must be assigned to a room with that tag. - Talk prohibited room tag: If a talk has a prohibited room tag, then it cannot be assigned to a room with that tag. - Talk mutually-exclusive-talks tag: Talks that share such a tag must not be scheduled in overlapping timeslots. - Talk prerequisite talks: A talk must be scheduled after all its prerequisite talks.
+- Talk required room tags: If a talk has a required room tag, then it must be assigned to a room with that tag. - Talk prohibited room tags: If a talk has a prohibited room tag, then it cannot be assigned to a room with that tag. - Talk prerequisite talks: A talk must be scheduled after all its prerequisite talks. - Consecutive talks pause: A speaker who has more than one talk must have a break between them. - Talk mutually-exclusive-talks tags: Talks that share such tags must not be scheduled in overlapping timeslots.